-Geosyntec is a great place to start a career, or to continue an existing successful career.
-As you have learned, we offer great benefits, a high quality of life, and an opportunity to be part of a firm that provides high-end technical challenges to the best and brightest.
-If you think a career with Geosyntec is for you, spend a few minutes getting answers to some of the typical questions new hires ask us.
+Geosyntec is a great place to start a career or continue an already successful career.
+We offer great benefits, a supportive and inclusive work environment, and the opportunity to solve high-end technical challenges for our clients.
+If you think a career with Geosyntec is for you, spend a few minutes getting answers to some of the questions you may have.

 Who will I work with?

-Geosyntec does not take a cookie-cutter approach to solutions for our clients.
-And the same applies to how we treat our people.
+Geosyntec does not take a cookie-cutter approach to solutions for our clients, and the same applies to how we treat our people.
 Each employee is unique, and your career at Geosyntec will be too.
-Bound together by common principles of technical excellence and professional integrity, our staff works collaboratively to provide creative solutions for our clients.
-Geosyntec recognizes that our employees are committed individuals who dedicate themselves to providing exceptional service.
-Our clients understand this, too.
-At Geosyntec, all of our professionals, from the bottom to the top, work on client-related projects.
-Our senior-most personnel are involved in the day-to-day aspects of each project we undertake, often in a mentoring role with a highly qualified multi-disciplinary team of specialists who have come together to solve a client's problem.
+Guided by shared principles of technical excellence and professional integrity, our staff works collaboratively to provide innovative solutions for our clients.
+All of our professionals, from early career on, work on client-related projects.
+Our senior-most personnel are involved in the day-to-day aspects of each project we undertake, often in a mentoring role to a highly qualified multi-disciplinary team of specialists who have come together to solve a client's problem.

 We hire individuals from a wide variety of disciplines to complement our existing expertise and provide outstanding client service.
 Our professionals include scientists: geologists, hydrogeologists, geochemists, toxicologists, soil scientists, biologists, chemists, & environmental scientists; engineers: civil engineers, mechanical engineers, environmental engineers, geotechnical engineers, structural engineers, electrical engineers, water resource engineers, and chemical engineers.

 Over 80% of Geosyntec's professional staff have obtained advanced degrees and professional registrations in their respective fields, representing more than 25 engineering and scientific disciplines.